ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

 {: #provisioning-a-standard-plan-instance-on-a-dedicated-hardware-environment-with-the-ibm-cloud-cli}
 {: step}

-1. Log in to use the {{site.data.keyword.cloud_notm}} CLI. <br>For more information about how to log in and set a target resource group, see [log in to your {{site.data.keyword.cloud_notm}} account](/docs/Cloudant?topic=Cloudant-creating-an-ibm-cloudant-instance-on-ibm-cloud-by-using-the-ibm-cloud-cli#logging-in-to-your-ibm-cloud-account){: new_window}.
+1. Log in to use the {{site.data.keyword.cloud_notm}} CLI.
+For more information about how to log in and set a target resource group, see [log in to your {{site.data.keyword.cloud_notm}} account](/docs/Cloudant?topic=Cloudant-creating-an-ibm-cloudant-instance-on-ibm-cloud-by-using-the-ibm-cloud-cli#logging-in-to-your-ibm-cloud-account){: new_window}.

 2. Create an {{site.data.keyword.cloudant_short_notm}} Standard plan instance on your {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan environment by using the following basic command format.